-Hosted by: Farm to Institution New England and the New England Farm & Sea to Campus Network
+Hosted by: Farm to Institution New England and the New England Farm & Sea to Campus Network on October 19, 2023

 How can we excite and engage our students in our initiatives?
 And keep them engaged?
 Can college and school dining areas help us reach our climate and sustainability goals?
 These are the kinds of questions dining directors, educators, and sustainability and nutrition staff in higher ed and K12 schools continue to grapple with.
 Come hear how one university is effectively tackling these challenges through new initiatives, Kathy Wicks and Monica Guzmik, who lead sustainability efforts within UMass Amherst Dining Services, will share components to one of UMass Dining’s premier sustainability educational campaigns.
 Student engagement was at the heart of how it was conceived, developed, implemented, grown over time, and the success metrics.
 The webinar will also focus in on the related and recently launched Carbon Footprint Rating System.
 The session will wrap up with a group sharing about current experiences, best practices, and challenges with new initiatives and student engagement.